SasonCoding/basic-radius-question/README.md

 The goal of this program is to enable users the options to Create, Read, Update and Delete(CRUD) cars that will be stored in a MongoDB.

+This project also follows the guidelines of proper project testing and clean code.

 Each car will have a coordinates of Longitude & Latitude that indicates the location of the car on any point on the globe.

 After the user has inserted his car he can then use the: "checkRadius" request and pass the: centerLongitude, centerLatitude and a radius.